-Throughout the certificate program, you'll study topics like language, Hmong history, culture and society, and critical race theory.
-A portion of the certificate is made up of courses chosen by you, allowing you to explore the topics that most interest you.
-You could gain a better understanding of the Hmong language, explore Hmong traditions and customs or analyze practices that promote dignity, social justice and equality.
+Throughout the certificate program, you'll study topics like Hmong language, history, culture and society, and critical race theory.
+Core and elective courses in the critical Hmong studies certificate will provide you with a better understanding of Hmong communities in Eau Claire and beyond, with particular attention on how to promote dignity, social justice and equality for Hmong and other diverse immigrant and refugee communities.
 Classes are taught by professors from a variety of disciplines providing you with a well-rounded and diverse education.

 Opportunities to travel.
 While pursuing the critical Hmong studies certificate, you'll have the opportunity to participate in travel seminars focused on Hmong studies.
 These programs count for credit and allow for more in-depth, personal connections and experiences.